la2050/archive/_projects/2016/locally-grown-art-a-series-featuring-la-artists-in-performance-movement-talk-music-family-fun.md

   community members who are pursuing the arts.
 Space would be reserved on a first-come, first-serve basis, and participating artists would be encouraged to find ways to share their work back with the broader community.
+Please explain how you will define and measure success for your project.​: >- SIJCC’s campus being filled with local artists and creatives working, rehearsing and sparking new work, audiences engaged in conversation about relevant issues through an artistic lens, and community members seeing ideas presented in new ways will all be indicators of this program’s success.
+We will measure series attendance, track retention and attrition over the course of the series and the number of new people coming to SIJCC.
+We’ll track audience engagement both online through social media insights and in person to learn what is and isn’t working, and to adjust accordingly.
+We will survey participating artists, civic leaders and creatives to understand the value to the series to them and their work.
+How can the LA2050 community and other stakeholders help your proposal succeed?:
+  - 'Money '
+  - Volunteers
+  - Advisors/board members
+  - Publicity/awareness
+  - 'Education/training '
+  - 'Community outreach '
+  - Network/relationship support
 cached_project_image: >-
   https://archive-assets.la2050.org/images/2016/locally-grown-art-a-series-featuring-la-artists-in-performance-movement-talk-music-family-fun/skild-prod.s3.amazonaws.com/myla2050/images/custom540/5529285065741-team91.JPG
 organization_name: SIJCC